paulovigne/lab-docker-k8s/README.md

 ```

 # Terraform
-On your command line interface at the terraform file's directory, follow the steps:
+On your command line interface at the terraform-file directory, follow the steps:

 - E.g. `lab-docker-k8s/docker`: